scristofari/image-server/part1/PART1.md

 ## What's need to be done.

- - create a webserver which have a route which print `upload route`
+ - create a webserver which has a route which print `upload route`.

 ## Docker Image

-We will use the official docker image for golang.
+We will use the official docker image for [golang](https://hub.docker.com/_/golang/).
 There are all the libraries needed to build the project.

 ## Makefile

-Just to be have more "plug & play" commands. :)
+Just to be have more `plug & play` commands. :)
 The command `make dev`, will build and run the project.

 ## Source code